Close Alert Banner

 • Economic performance.

-The 2022 Annual Building Activity Review summarizes the key results of the 2022 Annual Building Activity Review.
-The appendix includes background data and analysis used to formulate the report.
+The 2023 Annual Building Activity Review summarizes the key results of the 2023 Annual Building Activity Review, including an infographic summary, as well as appendix tables which include background data and analysis used to formulate the report.

 Statistics